gabrielmeinberg/DjangoAPIExample/README.md

-# Desafio Backend tembici

-## Django Project Example
+# Django Project Example
-A simple Api to Simulate a Web Store Api
+## A simple Api to Simulate a Web Store Api

 ## Environment